qstaudinger/STGNN-Price-Forecast/README.md

 The goal is to predict local price movements in the German retail gasoline market by explicitly modeling **competition between nearby stations**.

 Fuel prices change frequently and in coordinated patterns that reflect local strategic behavior rather than pure cost shocks.
-Traditional forecasting models—both statistical and deep learning—treat each station as an isolated time series and miss these interactions.
+Traditional forecasting models, both statistical and deep learning—treat each station as an isolated time series and miss these interactions.
 This project represents gas stations as **nodes in a spatial graph**, linking them based on proximity so that price reactions can propagate through the network.

 The data come from the **German Market Transparency Unit for Fuels (MTS-K)**, observed at 15-minute intervals.